-Play therapy: Too much stimulation is a frustrating experience for these cats.
+Too much stimulation is a frustrating experience for these cats.
 Burning that frustrated energy through play can be a HUGE part of keeping cats under threshold.
-This can be done in longer sessions, or in short bursts during petting.
 Make sure you use toys that put YOU in the driver's seat-wand toys/fishing pole toys, etc. To maintain novelty and avoid chewed strings, store them out of reach when not in use.